UV water purification has been practiced for several decades. However, the evolution of water purification has taken time.

 The main ones are trihalomethanes (THMs) and haloacetic acids (HAAs).

 - Trihalomethanes (chloroform, bromodichloromethane, etc.) are mainly formed by reaction of chlorine.
-It is used to disinfect water with natural organic matter (dead leaves, etc.).
+It is used to disinfect water, with natural organic matter (dead leaves, etc.).
 They are compounds consisting of a single carbon atom, linked to halogens, and of the general formula CHX 3, where X generally represents chlorine, bromine, or a combination of these two elements.
-THM concentrations depend on the organic content of the source material, and these compounds are associated with several types of cancers.
+THM concentrations depend on the organic matter content of the source water, and these compounds are associated with several types of cancer.

 - Haloacetic acids (HAAs) are formed in the same way as trihalomethanes.
 It is a group of organic compounds based on the acetic acid molecule (CH3COOH).
-The primary HAAs in drinking water are:
+The main AHAs contained in drinking water are:

 - monochloroacetic acid (MCA),